whomwah/rqrcode/README.md

                   (defaults crispEdges)
 standalone      - Whether to make this a full SVG file, or only an svg to embed in other svg
                   (default true)
-use_path        - Use <path> to render SVG rather than <rect> to significantly reduce size
+use_path        - Use <path> to render SVG rather than <rect> to significantly reduce size.
-                  and quality.
                   This will become the default in future versions.
                   (default false)
 viewbox         - Replace the `svg.width` and `svg.height` attribute with `svg.viewBox` to
                   allow CSS scaling